RentoSaijo/nhlscraper/index.md

 <img src="man/figures/logo.png" width=100 alt="nhlscraper Logo"/> </a><h2><strong>nhlscraper</strong></h2>
 </div>

 nhlscraper is a CRAN-approved R-package for scraping NHL data using the NHL and ESPN APIs.
 It primarily wraps [endpoints documented by Zachary Maludzinski](https://github.com/Zmalski/NHL-API-Reference), [Drew Hynes](https://gitlab.com/dword4/nhlapi/), and [Joseph Wilson](https://github.com/pseudo-r/Public-ESPN-API); it also includes newly discovered endpoints by myself.
 It covers data from high-level multi-season summaries and award winners to low-level play-by-play logs and sports books' odds.
-Since the NHL API endpoints got reworked in 2023, many of the earlier scrapers became deprecated; this one should be updated for the new endpoints.
+Since the NHL API endpoints got reworked in 2023, many of the earlier scrapers became defunct; this one should be updated for the new endpoints.

 ### Prerequisite